inab/rd-connect-user-management/README-API.md

 	* `GET /organizationalUnits/:ou_id/users`: It returns the list of registered users (both enabled and disabled) under this organizational unit which matches the record, or 404 if not found.

 * `GET /groups`: It returns the list of registered groups / roles.

+	* `GET /groups?schema`: It returns the JSON Schema which validates a group entry.

 	* `PUT /groups`: It creates a new group / role.
 The input must be a JSON document following [groupValidation.json](libs/RDConnect/groupValidation.json) JSON schema.

 	* `GET /groups/:group_id`: It returns the group which matches the record, or 404 if not found.
 It follows [groupValidation.json](libs/RDConnect/groupValidation.json) JSON schema.